mcunningham917/PHdata/README.md

 (e.g.,
 [`CostaRica.m`](https://github.com/mcunningham917/PHanalysis/blob/master/CostaRica.m)
-that accesses the appropriate list of supercatchments and writes to its respective subfolder of `PHanalysis/` (the result for the same example analysis are available on
+that accesses the appropriate list of supercatchments and writes to its respective subfolder of `PHanalysis/` (the results for the same example are available on
 [this repo](https://github.com/mcunningham917/PHanalysis/tree/master/CostaRica)).